CVNRneuroimaging/infrastructure/config/notes/20150825-stowlerBircSystemConfig.md

 # stowler BIRC system config: pano and rama on Tuesday 20150825

-_config and testing in progress..._
+_More config and testing TBD but these are my notes from today._

 Contents
 =================